Momentum-Team-8/team-project-questionbox-sasmothbe/README.md

 - 3) comments edit and delete does not work, the id has issues....
 - 5) showing tag name for manay to many fields !!!**
+- 3) not able to log in rest framekwork webpage ...

 ### Study Plan: